 Buy-out elections are taken to be revoked if a monthly payment is missed and the payment is not made within three months of a written demand to the member.
-Buy-out elections may also be re-started if the member leaves has the Scheme but returns after a break had a gap in service of not more than five years.
+Buy-out elections may also be re-started if the member leaves the Scheme but returns after a break of not more than five years.
 If the member wishes to maintain the election they will need to arrange the deductions with the new employer and advise Teachers' Pensions that they are re-starting the election.